awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

    $ source ~/.bash_profile
    ```

-## Enable Command Completion<a name="cli-command-completion-enable"></a>
+### Enable command completion<a name="cli-command-completion-enable"></a>

-Run a command to enable command completion\.
-The command that you use depends on the shell that you're using\.
+To enable command complettion, run the command for the shell that you're using\.
 You can add the command to your shell's RC file to run it each time you open a new shell\.
 In each command, replace the path `/usr/local/aws/bin` with the one found on your system in the previous section\.
 + **`bash`** – Use the built\-in command `complete`\.

   ```